ASTM F1140: Burst and Creep Flexible Package and Pouch Testing

 Keystone provides the peace of mind that all of your needs will be met.
 Our pricing is competitive and we offer volume discounts.
 Our accurate test reports are delivered quickly.
 When packages do not meet the requirements, we assist with finding solutions.

-ASTM F1140 regulatory compliance package testing covers the ability of a flexible package to withstand internal pressurization.
+ASTM F1140 regulatory pouch and flexible package burst testing covers the ability of a flexible package to withstand internal pressurization.
 This test procedure is also known as package integrity testing or leak testing.
-ASTM F1140 package testing provides insight on package failures from a pressure differential.

 Package evaluation can occur during the package’s life cycle.
 This helps find failures in the lab instead of in the field.
 ASTM F1140 package testing must consider many factors.
 These include but are not limited to package size, material and sensitivity.